joeyoggie/DirectoryLister/README.md

 # DirectoryLister
 This is a small add-on for Windows Explorer.
-It adds a new context menu option in the right-click context menu that allows you to see the size of each subfolder inside the clicked folder.
+It adds a new context menu option to the right-click context menu that allows you to see the size of each subfolder inside the clicked folder.

 # Instructions